The Play’s The Thing

 He walked in carrying his suitcase.
 “Anything else to bring in I could help with?”
 I asked.

-He set the case on his bed, which was across the room from mine, as is the case in most dorm rooms.
-Not that far across from one to the other.
+He set the case on his bed, which was across the room from mine.
+As in most dorm rooms, it wasn’t that far across from mine.
 He’d be sleeping there all year.
 Across from me.
 Near me.
 Maybe naked.
-Maybe me, too.
+Like I’d be.
 God, I had to stop this!
 But he was just so, so lovely!
-Radiating sex.
+And radiating sex.
 How was a boy supposed to cope with that?

 I looked away.
 I had to!
 I did what I could to look anywhere except at him without it being apparent what I was doing.
-I accomplished that by walking to his closet and opening the door and stepping in.
-“Okay, it’s empty,” I said while shoving my hand down my pants.
+My eyes were surely showing what I was thinking.
+I avoided his gaze by walking to his closet and opening the door and stepping in.
+“Okay, it’s empty,” I said while shoving my hand down my pants to rearrange things once again.
 “Just checking; sometimes boys leave things, and the school does a piss poor job of checking.”
-By then I was no longer advertising, hoping to God my problem was not at all noticeable.
+By then I was no longer advertising, hoping to God my problem, fixed to the degree I could but still there, was not at all noticeable.

 I came back out.
 He was unpacking his suitcase, placing things on his bed before putting them away.
 Not looking in my direction.
 I watched for a moment, then said, “I’m Bryson.
 I’m a sophomore.
 You’re a freshman?
 Just a guess.”